An Early Educator’s Guide to Objective Observation

 What is objective observation?

-Objective observation takes a facts-first approach.
-It relies on descriptions and documented observations based on details, with little interpretation.
-As an objective observer, you will record each detail and action without offering an opinion on what's happening.
-During this process, you'll provide information only on factual details that can be heard, seen, or otherwise observed.
+Objective observation takes a facts-first approach that relies strictly on documented details with little interpretation.
+As an objective observer, you record each detail and action exactly as it happens without offering an opinion on what is occurring.

 • Behavioral challenges and changes